 Graphic Design for 16 to 18 Year Olds

-This is a practical, intensive course suitable for enthusiastic and open-minded students with a keen interest in graphic design.
-This project-based course will enable you to develop and improve fundamental graphic design skills.
+A practical and intensive course suitable for enthusiastic and open-minded beginners with a keen interest in graphic design.
+By engaging with projects, you will develop and improve fundamental graphic design skills.
 You will broaden your understanding of graphic design and extend your practice...

 Taught by: Hannah Ball, Chris Ratcliffe.